oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 Non-dynamic changes are changes that require a domain restart to take effect.
 Valid values are `CommitUpdateOnly` (default), or `CommitUpdateAndRoll`:

-  * If set to `CommitUpdateOnly` and any non-dynamic changes are detected, then all changes will be committed, dynamic changes will take effect immediately, the domain will not automatically restart (roll),
+  * If set to `CommitUpdateOnly` (the default) and any non-dynamic changes are detected, then all changes will be committed, dynamic changes will take effect immediately, the domain will not automatically restart (roll),